yaya2devops/azdash/README.md

 # Set Your Dashboard To Default.
 When you first log in to the portal, the home page will be displayed by default.
-Please look into this gif to change that to our case.

 <br>
+Please take a look at this gif to adjust that to our situation.

 <img src=obj/dashdef.gif  />